Skip to main content

 Where to Find Help

-Municipalities are welcome to use VLCT’s Consult on Call services to discuss potential funding sources for a project or for project development advice.
-Through Consult on Call, VLCT narrows funding opportunities to those most pertinent to a project, saving municipalities time and resources.
+Municipalities are welcome to use VLCT’s Consults on Call service to discuss potential funding sources for a project or for project development advice.
+Each call is an appointment in which VLCT narrows funding opportunities to the ones that pertain most to the project in question, saving the municipality's time and resources.
 We also provide coaching for project development and grant management.

 Many municipalities lack capacity for grant writing and administration.
 VLCT published a resource, Increasing Municipal Writing Capacity for Grants, that offers ideas for assistance with grants.